fqantonio/GoingInductive/README.md

 TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules established by the school; GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p (Technical) and 11p (Technical);

-M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID; CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV;
+M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID; CLASS, continuous variable, 0 to 100, height average:

+$$ CLASS = 0.5 \times TEST + 0.3 \times LAB + 0.2 \times BEHAV $$;

 RANK: a categorical variable, 1,2,3, that measures the adaptability of students to school.